 Anyone who wants the council to make a TPO should email email@example.com setting out why it is important to protect a particular tree.
 We will consider requests against three main criteria:

-You can find out if a tree is protected by using our interactive maps.
+You can find out if a tree is protected by using our interactive maps (please note that some of our maps won't work in Google Chrome).
 These will also show you the conservation areas in the borough.

 Alternatively, you can access records of Tree Preservation Orders made since 1999 online.

 Anything that would normally be called a tree, including fruit trees, may be covered by a TPO.
 There is no minimum size but bushes and shrubs cannot be covered.